onkelpit/cbpi-TasmotaSocket/README.md

 ## Actor Configuration

-* User: Username of the Wifi Socket
-* Password: Password of the Wifi Socket
-* URL: HTTP URL and Port of the Wifi Socket.
-The plugin will extend the URL by <code>/smartplug.cgi</code>.
-Meaning a value of <code>http:/192.168.0.22:5000</code> will become <code>http:/192.168.0.22:5000/smartplug.cgi</code>
+* IP or DNS: IP or DNS name of the tasmota plug.
+The plugin will perform a GET request on the first relay